 Of course, I would have to see the actual study to know exactly what happened.
-My comments are based on watching the YouTube video alone.
+My comments are based on watching YouTube video alone.

-I hope BeachBody Coaches will let me know if this study ever becomes published in a peer reviewed journal so I can make more informed comments.
+I hope BeachBody Coaches will let me know if this study ever becomes published in a clinical journal so I can make more informed comments.
 Until that happens, I'm of the opinion that the effects discussed in the Shakeology Clinical Trial video are simply the results Shakeology causing weight loss – and it's the weight loss that is causing reductions in cholesterol, body weight and A1C levels, rather than a direct effect of Shakeology itself.